DickyMacias/craft-gravatar/README.md

 2. Then tell Composer to load the plugin:

-        composer require noxify/gravatar
+        composer require dickymacias/gravatar

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Gravatar.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Gravatar.

 ## Configuring Gravatar